Kizzmekia Corbett-Helaire: Career

-While in high school, Corbettt-Helaire realized that she wanted to pursue a scientific career, and as part of an American Chemical Society-sponsored program called Project SEED, spent her summer holiday working in research laboratories, one of which was at UNC's Kenan Labs with organic chemist James Morkin.
+While in high school, Corbett-Helaire realized that she wanted to pursue a scientific career, and as part of an American Chemical Society-sponsored program called Project SEED, spent her summer holiday working in research laboratories, one of which was at UNC's Kenan Labs with organic chemist James Morkin.
 In 2005, she was a summer intern at Stony Brook University in Gloria Viboud's lab where she studied Yersinia pseudotuberculosis pathogenesis.
 From 2006 to 2007, she worked as a lab tech in Susan Dorsey's lab at the University of Maryland School of Nursing.

-After earning her bachelor's degree, from 2006 to 2009, Corbettt-Helaire was a biological sciences trainer at the National Institutes of Health (NIH), where she worked alongside Barney S. Graham.
+After earning her bachelor's degree, from 2006 to 2009, Corbett-Helaire was a biological sciences trainer at the National Institutes of Health (NIH), where she worked alongside Barney S. Graham.
 At the NIH, Corbett-Helaire worked on the pathogenesis of respiratory syncytial virus as well as on a project focused on innovative vaccine platform advancement.

-Dr. Kizzmekia Corbett-Helaire (far right) with President Donald Trump, Dr. Anthony Fauci, and Dr. Francis Collins during Trump’s visit to the NIH Vaccine Research Center on March 3, 2020.
+Dr. Kizzmekia Corbett-Helaire (far right) with President Donald Trump, Dr. Anthony Fauci, and Dr. Francis Collins during Trump's visit to the NIH Vaccine Research Center on March 3, 2020.

-Dr. Kizzmekia Corbett-Helaire (far right) with President Joe Biden, Dr. Anthony Fauci, and Dr. Francis Collins during Biden’s visit to the NIH Vaccine Research Center on February 11, 2021.
+Dr. Kizzmekia Corbett-Helaire (far right) with President Joe Biden, Dr. Anthony Fauci, and Dr. Francis Collins during Biden's visit to the NIH Vaccine Research Center on February 11, 2021.

-From 2009 to 2014, Corbettt-Helaire studied human antibody responses to dengue virus in Sri Lankan children under the supervision of Aravinda de Silva at University of North Carolina at Chapel Hill (UNC-Chapel Hill).
+From 2009 to 2014, Corbett-Helaire studied human antibody responses to dengue virus in Sri Lankan children under the supervision of Aravinda de Silva at University of North Carolina at Chapel Hill (UNC-Chapel Hill).
 She studied how people produce antibodies in response to dengue fever, and how the genetics of dengue fever impact the severity of a disease.
-From April to May 2014, as part of her research for her dissertation, Corbettt-Helaire worked as a visiting scholar at Genetech Research Institute in Colombo, Sri Lanka.
+From April to May 2014, as part of her research for her dissertation, Corbett-Helaire worked as a visiting scholar at Genetech Research Institute in Colombo, Sri Lanka.

-In October 2014, Corbettt-Helaire became a research fellow working as a viral immunologist at the NIH.
-Her research aims to uncover mechanisms of viral pathogenesis and host immunity.
+In October 2014, Corbett-Helaire became a research fellow working as a viral immunologist at the NIH under Barney S. Graham.
+Her research aimed to uncover mechanisms of viral pathogenesis and host immunity.
 She specifically focuses on development of novel vaccines for coronaviridae.
 Her early research considered the development of Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS) vaccine antigens.
 During this time, she identified a simple way to make coronavirus spike proteins that are stabilized in a conformation that renders them more immunogenic and manufacturable, in collaboration with researchers at Scripps Research Institute and Dartmouth College.

-In December 2021, Corbettt-Helaire was assigned to Boston's COVID-19 advisory committee by mayor Wu.
+She developed methods for rapidly producing antigen proteins that could be modified to match different viruses, as well as methods for delivering the genetic instructions for these proteins to cells via messenger RNA—work that would prove directly applicable to COVID-19.